Commitments

 Domaine Clarence Dillon’s commitments

 In 2010, Domaine Clarence Dillon, represented by its Chairman Prince Robert of Luxembourg, as well as the members of the Dillon Family, through its charitable foundation, became the first patrons, “Honorary Builders”, of the Cité du Vin in Bordeaux.
-Today, the company gives its support to numerous institutions in France, notably the Louvre Museum, the Bordeaux Opera House too, for the restoration of the Main Foyer and the Artists’ Room, and the Bordeaux University Foundation, which aims to make Bordeaux University a centre of European excellence.
+Today, the company gives its support to numerous institutions in France, notably the Louvre Museum, as well as the Bordeaux Opera House for the restoration of its Main Foyer and Artists’ Room, in addition to the Bordeaux University Foundation, which aims to make Bordeaux University a centre of European excellence.
 Internationally, Domaine Clarence Dillon assists young talents every year via the Montreux Jazz Artists Foundation and also gives its backing to causes related to health (Sidaction), human rights (Human Rights Watch) and the environment (One Drop).

 Sustainable winegrowing and biodiversity